opea-project/docs/guide/installation/gmc_install/gmc_install.md

 kubectl create namespace $SYSTEM_NAMESPACE
 ```

-**NOTE:** Please exact the same `SYSTEM_NAMESPACE` value setting you used while deploying gmc-manager.yaml and gmc-manager-rbac.yaml.
+**NOTE:** Please use the exact same `SYSTEM_NAMESPACE` value setting you used while deploying gmc-manager.yaml and gmc-manager-rbac.yaml.

 **Create ConfigMap for GMC to hold GenAI Components and GMC Router manifests**